Australia's Uranium Mines

 Heathgate negotiated a royalty equivalent to 2% of gross sales with four Aboriginal Native Title Claimant groups, and the first payments totalling more than $100,000 were made to trust accounts in mid 2000.
 The agreements also provide for training, employment, community payments and administration payments.

 Production and Sales: Production from Beverley, licensed to reach 1180 t/yr U3O8 equivalent, commenced from the north mineralised zone in November 2000 though no product was drummed until 2001, when production totalled 546 tonnes U3O8.
 Exports commenced in 2001.
 Production for 2004 reached 1084 tonnes U3O8 but has steadily dropped since.
-In 2010, 418 tonnes was produced; in 2011, 416 tonnes; in 2013, 155 tonnes; and in 2013, 407 tonnes U3O8, including material from Pepegoona and Pannikin on the Beverly North lease.
+In 2010, 418 tonnes was produced; in 2011, 416 tonnes; in 2012, 387 tonnes; in 2013, 407 tonnes, and in 2014 (to June) 25 tonnes U3O8, including material from Pepegoona and Pannikin on the Beverley North lease.
 More than 98% of Heathgate production in 2013 came from the Beverley North orebodies adjacent to Four Mile.
 Sales contracts are with power utilities in USA.

 Process: The mine consists of wellfields which are progressively established over the orebody as uranium is depleted from sections of the orebody immediately underneath.
 Wellfield design is on a grid with alternating extraction and injection wells, each of identical design and typical of normal water bores.
 The spacing between injection wells is about 30 metres with each pattern of four having a central extraction well.
 A series of monitor wells are situated around each mineralised zone to detect any movement of mining fluids outside the mining area.